 - It has a duty to help you find accommodation for at least six months while you are homeless (the ‘relief duty’).

 This can mean putting your personal possessions, such as furniture and clothes, into storage where you have not been able to make any other arrangements to do so.
 The council can make reasonable charges for storing your possessions.

 The council's responsibility ends when it considers your possessions are no longer at risk because you can protect them yourself.
 It must then write to you at your last known address to tell you its decision and the reasons for it.

 The council can dispose of your possessions if it decides that its duty to protect them has ended but it has been unable to trace you, or if you have not collected them.

-Before deciding whether to investigate your complaint, the Ombudsman has to consider whether you can and should take legal action against the council instead.
-If your possessions were damaged while in storage arranged by the council, the Ombudsman may think it reasonable to expect you to make a claim for damages in the county court.
-If you have already started court proceedings the Ombudsman will not be able to investigate your complaint.
+Before deciding whether to investigate your complaint, we have to consider whether you can and should take legal action against the council instead.
+If your possessions were damaged while in storage arranged by the council, we may decide it reasonable to expect you to make a claim for damages in the county court.
+If you have already started court proceedings we will not be able to investigate your complaint.

 So if you think the council has not taken proper care of your possessions it would be a good idea to seek advice first from a solicitor or an advice agency, such as a Citizens Advice Bureau or Law Centre.